On decomposition thresholds for odd-length cycles and other tripartite graphs: Definitions and notation

 Let $G$ be a graph.
 For a subset $A$ of $V(G)$ we denote by $G[A]$ the subgraph of $G$ induced by the set $A$.
 For disjoint subsets $A$ and $B$ of $V(G)$ we denote by $G[A,B]$ the bipartite subgraph of $G$ induced by the bipartition $\{A,B\}$.

 Recall that a \emph{weighted graph} $W$ consists of an \emph{underlying graph} $U$, together with an assignment $w_W$ of positive weights to the edges of $U$.
 Note that $U$ need not be complete and we do not allow edges of weight 0.
 We write $V(W)$ and $E(W)$ for $V(U)$ and $E(U)$.
-Hence we consider an edge to be present in $W$ if it is assigned any positive weight, otherwise it is absent.
 Unless otherwise stated we will assume the assignment of weights to the edges of a weighted graph $W$ is called $w_W$.
 We write $\Vert W \Vert$ for the total weight $\sum_{e \in E(W)}w_W(e)$ of $W$.

 Let $W$ and $W'$ be weighted graphs.
 We say $W'$ is a \emph{weighted subgraph} of $W$ if $V(W') \subseteq V(W)$, $E(W') \subseteq E(W)$ and $w_{W'}(e) \leq w_W(e)$ for each $e \in E(W')$.
 We say $W$ and $W'$ are \emph{similar with scale factor $\alpha$} if there is an isomorphism $f$ from the underlying graph of $W$ to the underlying graph of $W'$ such that $w_{W'}(e)=\alpha\, w_W(f(e))$ for all $e \in E(W)$.
 We refer to $W'$ as a \emph{scaled copy} of $W$.
 If $\alpha=1$, the weighted graphs are \emph{congruent} and we refer to $W'$ as a \emph{copy} of $W$.
 If $f$ is the identity function, we say $W$ and $W'$ are \emph{superimposed}.
 A graph can, of course, be thought of as a weighted graph all of whose edges have weight 1 and we make no distinction between these objects.